Click here to learn more!

 Fridays and Saturdays.
 Come to Downtown

-Pocomoke along the scenic Pocomoke River at 7:00 am both days.
+Pocomoke along the scenic Pocomoke River at 7:00 am Fridays.
 Free

 STREET LIGHT OUT?